nf-core/coproid/paper/paper.md

 ## Workflow

-The newest version of coproID, v2.XXX, was entirely rewritten in the newest DSL2 language of Nextflow to enhance modularity, reusability, and scalability.
+The newest version of coproID, v2.XXX, was entirely rewritten in the newest DSL2 language of Nextflow to enhance modularity, reusability, and scalability [DITommaso:2017].
 Additionally, various modifications were made to the workflow to improve accuracy and reporting.

 Figure 1 describes the newest workflow: